hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 # Inference using Microsoft phi3-vision model
 Microsoft Phi3 vision language model, the latest state-of-the-art AI technology for natural language processing.
 This model enables organizations to unlock the full potential of their unstructured data by providing insights and actionable intelligence.
-This containerized implementation of a Python/Flask-based web server allows you to host the Phi3 vision model on-premise, streamlining runtime inference and enabling seamless integration with your existing infrastructure.
+This containerized implementation of a Python/FastAPI async web server allows you to host the Phi3 vision model on-premise, streamlining runtime inference and enabling seamless integration with your existing infrastructure.
+By hosting the Phi3 Vision Language Model locally, users can ensure data security and privacy while enjoying the benefits of real-time language processing capabilities.

 This simplified inference server is specifically designed for small-scale deployments, supporting up to 1-5 users, making it an ideal solution for organizations looking to implement language processing capabilities without significant upfront investments.
 With this innovative technology, you can unlock the power of Phi3 vision and start driving business value through enhanced decision-making, improved customer engagement, and more.